pvphan/pvphan.github.io/_posts/2023-01-16-keyboard-computer-rpi468.md

 ## Circuit design

 The goal for my design was to have a seemless experience in operating in either 'keyboard computer' mode, or 'keyboard only' mode (for a host PC).
-To achieve this and also eliminate a USB A cable loop outside of the case, I needed a USB host switching circuit board.
+To achieve this and also eliminate a USB-A cable loop outside of the case, I needed a USB host switching circuit board.
 After some research, I realized this circuit board did not exist in the form factor I needed, and I'd have to design and build a custom one.

+Here's a summary of what the circuit does:
+- Soldered directly into a depopulated USB-A 2.0 port on the Pi 400
+- It accepts a single USB-C connection
+- When there **is** a USB-C connection, the connected device becomes the host device
+- When there **is not** USB-C connection, the Pi 400 is the host device

 With some pointers on components from my excellent colleagues [Casey Goodwin](https://www.linkedin.com/in/charles-goodwin-b82395/) and [Mike Yagudayev](https://www.linkedin.com/in/michael-yagudayev-033b964b/), I selected components and made a breadboard prototype.